schlae/minnow-disk/README.md

 * Encoding is FM
 * The disk spins at 90 rpm *counterclockwise* (normal 8" disks spin clockwise)

 The sector format depends on the device that contains the Minnow drive.
-The System 370 Model 135 has a format documented on page 336 of the [Processing Unit Theory-Maintenance (October 1971)](http://www.bitsavers.org/pdf/ibm/370/fe/3145/SY24-3581-1_3145_Processing_Unit_Theory-Maintenance_Oct71.pdf). needs link.
+The System 370 Model 135 has a format documented on page 336 of the [Processing Unit Theory-Maintenance (October 1971)](http://www.bitsavers.org/pdf/ibm/370/fe/3145/SY24-3581-1_3145_Processing_Unit_Theory-Maintenance_Oct71.pdf).
 The raw data is placed on the disk very much like asynchronous UART data, with a start bit, data byte, and parity bit.

 The 3830 sector format is different, and documented starting on page 99 of the [MLM for the 3830](http://www.bitsavers.org/pdf/ibm/3830/3830-2_MLM_Vol_R02_Mar1976.pdf).

 ## The Disk

 Someone loaned me an original Minnow disk, meant for the System 370 Model 135.
-The disk lable reads as follows:
+The disk label reads as follows:

 ```
 IMPL DISK                 ID 434839001917